prismspecs/jurassic-park/plan.md

 #### **Performance Recording & File Organization**

 - Each shot is saved in a **directory structure matching the shot database**.
-- **Video files** are recorded concurrently for all cameras specified in a shot using **Node.js Worker Threads**.
-Each worker handles the full pipeline (capture, frame extraction, pose tracking, overlay encoding) for a single camera, preventing the main thread from blocking.
-- The recording process uses either **FFmpeg** or **GStreamer**, initiated by helper services (`ffmpegHelper.js`, `gstreamerHelper.js`).
+- **Video files** are recorded concurrently for all cameras specified in a shot using **Node.js Worker Threads** (`workers/recordingWorker.js`).
+Each worker handles video capture using **FFmpeg** or **GStreamer**, initiated by helper services (`ffmpegHelper.js`, `gstreamerHelper.js`), saving the raw video to a camera-specific subdirectory within the session directory (e.g., `recordings/<session_id>/<camera_name>/original.mp4`).
-- Pose tracking is performed on the extracted frames, and the resulting overlay video is stored with metadata (e.g., pose accuracy score, shot number) in a camera-specific subdirectory within the session directory (e.g., `recordings/<session_id>/<camera_name>/`).
+- **Live Pose Tracking & Overlay**: Pose tracking is performed *client-side* in the browser directly on the live camera preview streams using **TensorFlow.js (MoveNet)**.
+The skeleton is drawn onto an overlay canvas in the UI (`public/js/modules/camera-manager.js`).
+This provides immediate visual feedback but is *not* part of the recorded video file.
-- **Skeletor** is a node module I have created which takes a video as input and uses the skeletal data from anyone detected to "cut them out" and place them on a transparent background in a new output video file.
+- **Skeletor** is a separate Node.js module designed to take a *recorded* video file as input and use skeletal data (potentially generated offline or via a different process) to create a new video with the subject isolated on a transparent background.
+Its integration with the live recording process needs clarification.
 - **Actor dialogue and audience sound effects** are stored separately for post-processing.
 - A **final scene compilation** is created based on the best takes.